Who can I contact about my paycheck?

 - Once you submit Part I, you’ll get a list of the documentation you must have to complete Part II.

-- To complete Part II, schedule an appointment with the Student Employment Office (Wallis Hall), the Financial Aid Office at the Eastman School of Music or the School of Medicine and Dentistry, or with the Human Resources Service Center (Brooks Landing).
+- To complete Part II, schedule an appointment via email with the Human Resources Service Center (Brooks Landing).
+Schedule an appointment.